Ghosts: A Natural History: 500 Years of Searching for Proof Roger Clarke St. Martin’s Press

 Ford Road Bridge Ford Road at Peoples Creek Gaffney

 It was obvious that the killer wanted to play when he called reporter Bill Gibbons of The Gaffney Ledger on a day in early February 1968.
 He instructed the reporter to pull out three pieces of paper and then gave the reporter directions to find the bodies of two of his victims.
 The killer even provided the victims’ names.
-The reporter summoned the sheriff and traveled to the two sites provided by the caller and found bodies at each location.
-The body of the third victim had been previously found and the woman’s husband had been convicted of the murder.
-Gaffney had a serial killer on its hands.
+The reporter summoned the sheriff and traveled to the two sites provided by the caller, finding bodies at each location.
+The body of the third victim had been previously found, and the woman’s husband had been convicted of the murder.
+Gaffney woke to the fact that it had a serial killer on its hands.

 The killer would kill once more before he was arrested.
 Lee Roy Martin, the killer, was found guilty and sentenced to four terms of life imprisonment.
 He was killed by another inmate in 1972.